ArchLars/archtutorial/arch_kde_encrypted_tutorial.md

 # Reboot into UEFI setup.
 The sbctl workflow expects Setup Mode before enrolling.
 systemctl reboot --firmware-setup

+# Set SecureBoot to Setup Mode
+# This is different for every BIOS/Firmware.
+Look up how to do it for yours

+# Reboot
+# Reboot back into the ArchISO (USB), NOT your current install
 ```

 * Find Secure Boot, choose “Reset to Setup Mode” or “Delete all Secure Boot keys.”
 Do not enable Secure Boot yet.